Jōmon period: Origin and ethnogenesis

 Probable migratory routes of Jōmon peoples from neighboring regions to the Japanese Archipelago.

 The relationship of Jōmon people to the modern Japanese (Yamato people), Ryukyuans, and Ainu is not clear.
 Morphological studies of dental variation and genetic studies suggest that the Jōmon people were rather diverse, and mitochondrial DNA studies indicate the Jōmon people were closely related to modern-day East Asians.
-Some of the Jōmon ancestors came from Southeast Asia.
-The contemporary Japanese people descended from a mixture of the various ancient hunter-gatherer tribes of the Jōmon period and the Yayoi rice-agriculturalists, and these two major ancestral groups came to Japan over different routes at different times.
+Like the Yayoi rice-agriculturalists, the Jōmon people likely came to Japan over different routes at different times and contributed to the genome of contemporary Japanese people.
+But overall, the ancestors of the Jōmon are believed to have come from Southeast Asia.
+There is also evidence of a single-wave migration by the Jōmon population to Japan, with regional differences being explained by genetic drift.

 The modern-day Japanese population carries approximately 30% paternal ancestry from the Jōmon.
 This is far higher than the maternal Jōmon contribution of around 15%, and autosomal contribution of 10% to the Japanese population.
 This imbalanced inheritance has been referred to as the "admixture paradox", and is thought to hold clues as to how the admixture between the Jōmon and Yayoi cultures took place.
 According to Mitsuru Sakiya the Jōmon people are an admixture of several Paleolithic populations.
 He suggests that Y-chromosome haplogroups C1a1 and D-M55 are two of the Jōmon lineages.
 Recent studies suggest that D-M55 became dominant during the late Jōmon period, shortly before the arrival of the Yayoi, suggesting a population boom and bust.
 The maternal haplogroups M7a, N9b, and G1b have been identified from ancient Jōmon specimens.

 The Jōmon period population of Hokkaido consisted of two distinctive populations which later merged to form the proto-Ainu in northern Hokkaido.
 The Ainu language can be connected to an "Okhotsk component" which spread southwards.
 They further concluded that the "dual structure theory" regarding the population history of Japan must be revised and that the Jōmon people had more diversity than originally suggested.

 Reconstruction of the Sannai-Maruyama Site in the Aomori Prefecture.
 It shares cultural similarities with settlements of Northeast Asia and the Korean Peninsula, as well as with later Japanese culture.

-The prehistoric Jōmon people descended from diverse paleolithic populations with multiple migrations into Jōmon-period Japan.
-They concluded: "In this respect, the biological identity of the Jōmon is heterogeneous, and it may be indicative of diverse peoples who possibly belonged to a common culture, known as the Jōmon".
-The modern Japanese people descended from three primary groups: hunter-gatherers who arrived in Japan 15,000 BCE in the Jōmon era, farmers starting around 900 BCEwhich introduced small-scale farming to the Jōmon and eventually leading to the Yayoi period, and 300-700 CE during the Kofun period.